iov-one/docs/docs/weave-tutorial/01-installation.md

 hint: For help and explanations for the tendermint node commands: `tendermint node --help`

-This connects over `tcp://localhost:26658` by default, to use unix sockets (arguably more secure), try the following:
+This connects over `tcp://localhost:26658` by default, to use UNIX sockets (arguably more secure), try the following:

 ```sh
 tendermint node --home ~/.blog --proxy_app=unix://$HOME/abci.socket > ~/.blog/tendermint.log &
 blog start -bind=unix://$HOME/abci.socket
 ```

 Open a new window and type in `tail -f  ~/.blog/tendermint.log` and you will be able to see the output.
-That means the blockchain is working away and producing new blocks, one a second.
+That means the blockchain is working away and producing new blocks, one per second.

 ![image](assets/tail-log.png)